keithreid-sfw/speed-optimisation-of-pygad-mutate/README.md

 Speed Optimisation of Pygad Mutate

 A grateful developer giving something back to the excellent pygad project.

-A head to head comparison of four mutate methods for an ndarray and back again.
+A head to head comparison of four mutate methods for an ndarray.

+These are the methods

- - base library
+ - base mutate which is a simple use of the standard Python library
  - keith_mutate my bespoke C implementation in a ctypes callable shared library, batteries included, see the C module is here and a precompiled .so too
  - pygad's existing mutate function
  - aggressive vectorisation of the pygad function (my own previous approach in my own dev project)